A Survey of Reinforcement Learning from Human Feedback: Reward Model Training

 \begin{description} \item[Rollout Method] In inverse \gls{RL}, a common method for evaluation is the rollout method~\citep{ng1999policy,fu2018learning,ibarz2018reward,brown2019extrapolating}.
 In this approach, one first learns an optimal policy for the learned reward function and then estimates the value of this policy for online trajectory rollouts using the known ground-truth reward function.
 This approach can be transferred to \gls{RLHF} as well.
 In many cases, however, especially in safety-critical areas such as medicine or autonomous driving, such online rollouts cannot be executed.

-\item[Off-policy Evaluations] When online rollouts are not possible, so-called off-policy evaluations, which estimate the value of the optimal policy on the basis of an available data set, may be considered.
+\item[Off-policy Evaluations] When online rollouts are not possible, so-called off-policy evaluations, which estimate the value of the optimal policy based on an available data set, may be considered.
 For coping with biases or large variances due to policy mismatch, approaches using importance sampling~\citep{precup2000eligibility}, regression- or classification-based methods~\citep{paduraru2013offpolicy,le2019batch,irpan2019offpolicy}, or combinations of these~\citep{jiang2016doubly} have been proposed.
-The problem with these approaches, however, is that the traces of the explicit sources of error through policy learning or reward learning are blurred, and that they require access to the ground-truth rewards.
+Off-policy evaluation is particularly well-suited for evaluating \glspl{LLM} reward models. \Citet{lambert2024rewardbench} propose a particularly large-scale dataset for this purpose, focusing on examples that are difficult to judge.
+They then use accuracy-based metrics across multiple categories to evaluate reward models.
+The problem with these approaches, however, is that the traces of the explicit sources of error through policy learning or reward learning are blurred, and that some require access to the ground-truth rewards.

 \item[Distance Functions] Yet another alternative, which has been advanced in the seminal paper by \citet{gleave2022quantifying}, is using a suitable distance function for reward functions.
 Suitable here means that two reward functions, which differ only by certain transformations such as potential shaping~\citep{ng2000algorithms} or positive scaling, should have zero distance if these transformations do not change the policy ranking with regard to the expected return.
 For this purpose, \citet{gleave2022quantifying} present a pseudometric, called Equivalent-Policy Invariant Comparison (EPIC) distance, that is determined in three steps: First, mapping two reward functions to a so-called \emph{canonicalization form} that is invariant to transformations of the latter kind.
 Second, normalizing these canonicalization forms by means of a specific weighted $L_2$-norm whose weights are determined by a distribution over the transitions.
 Finally, the EPIC distance is the weighted $L_2$-norm distance of the normalized canonicalization forms.